GuangyuanHao/MIXGAN/README.md

-# Multi-Domain Generative Adversarial Networks (MDGAN)
+# MIXGAN: Learning Concepts from Different Domains for Mixture Generation
-## The related paper was submitted to International Joint Conference on Artificial Intelligence, 2018.
+## The paper was accepted by International Joint Conference on Artificial Intelligence, 2018.

-## Code will be released after the paper is accepted.

 ## Introduction